Jurickson Profar Player Props: Rockies vs. Mariners

 Jurickson Profar At The Plate

-- Profar is batting .375 with two homers during his last outings and is on a five-game hitting streak.

-- Profar has had a base hit in seven of 10 games this year, and multiple hits once.
+- In seven of 11 games this year, Profar has had at least one hit, including one game with multiple hits.

-- In 10 games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of 11 games played this year, and in 4.3% of his plate appearances.

 - In four games this season, Profar has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 10 games so far this year.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.